Public vs. Private IP Addresses: What’s the Difference?

 Find the inet entry under your active interface (usually en0 on macOS or eth0/wlan0 on Linux).
 On newer Linux distributions, you can also use ip addr show.

-If you want to see how your IP address looks in binary notation, try our IP to Binary Converter — it breaks down each octet into its 8-bit representation.
+To see how your IP address looks in binary notation, try our IP to Binary Converter.
+It breaks down each octet into its 8-bit representation.

 Why the Public vs Private IP Address Distinction Matters